hoangcp8700/Nextjs-ts-eslint-prettier-sb/README.md

 ## Note for Error

-if `prettier` not working when save, install `prettier` package vscode and set it as defaukt ...
+If `prettier` not working when save, install `prettier` extension in vscode and set it as defaukt ...

 ---